DionWu/amtsimplified/content/iso-exercise-planner.md

 ---
 title: ISO Exercise Planner
-description: A tool to plan out how much and when to exercise ISOs to minimize AMT
+description: A tool to minimize AMT by calculating how many ISOs you can exercise
 ---
 _Please note details in this article are relevant for the 2020 tax year (filing in 2021)_